anonaddy/addy.io/source/_articles/subscribing-with-cryptocurrency.md

 ## How it works

+AnonAddy uses [Globee](https://globee.com/) to process cryptocurrency payments.

+Globee supports the following cryptocurrencies:

+- BTC (Bitcoin)
+- XMR (Monero)
+- LTC (Litecoin)
+- DOGE (Dogecoin)
+- DCR (Decred)
+- ETH (Ethereum)
+- LNBT (Bitcoin Lightning)

+There are some limitations such as a minimum invoice value of $10, so at the moment you can only pay with cryptocurrency for a yearly plan.

-At the moment cryptocurrency subscriptions have to be processed manually.
-If you'd like to pay with Bitcoin, Monero or Ethereum then please send an email to [contact@anonaddy.com](mailto:contact@anonaddy.com) ([GPG Key](/anonaddy-contact-public-key.asc)) for further instructions.
+If you'd prefer for your cryptocurrency payment to be processed manually then please [contact](/contact/) me for further instructions.

-I will be adding a way to automatically subscribe using cryptocurrency in the near future.